 Classes made self-portraits using mirrors.
 Our rubric included carefully observed shapes and colors, inclusion of details, layering and blending tones, as well as inclusion of foreground and background.

+Students practiced working with brushes and tempera paint.
+They mixed primary and secondary colors.
 We talked about landscape paintings and Albert Bierstadts Storm in the Rocky Mountains at the Brooklyn Museum.
-A topic dialogue asked students to create paintings about their commute to school on 12 x 18-inch paper.
+A topic dialogue asked students to create paintings about their commute to school on 12 x 18-inch paper. |

-Paintings with captions by 2nd graders
+Paintings with captions by 2nd graders |

-For an “alma mater" theme, children photographed one another using a digital camera in front of a makeshift green screen.
+In one period, for an “alma mater" theme, children photographed one another using a digital camera in front of a makeshift green screen.
 Some students also participated in an open-ended, stop-motion dance video.
 I arranged digital negatives of their portraits with a signed transparency and printed (school color) cyanotypes on 12 x 12-inch paper.

 3rd Grade